Garrett2532/kickstart.nvim/README.md

 - A [Nerd Font](https://www.nerdfonts.com/): optional, provides various icons
   - if you have it set `vim.g.have_nerd_font` in `init.lua` to true
 - Language Setup:
-  - If want to write Typescript, you need `npm`
+  - If want to write Typescript, you need `npm` npm needs to be 20+ can use this ['link'](https://joshtronic.com/2023/04/23/how-to-install-nodejs-20-on-ubuntu-2004-lts/) this is needed for pyright
   - If want to write Golang, you will need `go`
   - etc.